HX-Rd/GoogleAuthLib/README.md

 The library provides one module `GoogleAuthLibModule`, that includes on component
 `Login` and one service
 `GoogleAuthService`.
-The login compenent's selector is `ga-login`
+The login compenent's selector is an attribute selector and is `[ga-login]`

 ## Dependencies
-The library has two peer dependencies that you have to install, `"angular-2-local-storage": "^2.0.0"` and `"angular-oauth2-oidc": "^4.0.2"`, to install them simply run these commands at the root of your angular repo.
+The library has two peer dependencies that you have to install, `"ngx-store": "^2.0.0"` and `"angular-oauth2-oidc": "^4.0.2"`, to install them simply run these commands at the root of your angular repo.

-`npm install angular-2-local-storage`
+`npm install ngx-store`
 `npm install angular-oauth2-oidc`

 You should also setup `AppRoutingModule` in your root module since the library uses routing.